tkchun106/hydrogen-examples/README.md

 To explore Hydrogen, you can get started locally using [yarn or npm](https://shopify.dev/beta/hydrogen/getting-started) or explore a preview experience of Hydrogen on Stackblitz at [hydrogen.new](hydrogen.new)

+## Code of Conduct

+All developers who wish to contribute through code or issues, please take a look at the [Code of Conduct](https://github.com/Shopify/hydrogen-examples/blob/master/code_of_conduct.md).

 ## License

 MIT, see [LICENSE](https://github.com/Shopify/hydrogen-examples/blob/master/LICENSE.md) for details.